RAHTP001/Course-Registration-System/README.md

 # Course Registration System

 This was an assignment for my Data Structures class.
 I had to create a mock course registration for a hypothetical college that had one admin with the privleges to edit avaiable courses and register new student accounts.
 The students can log in and manage their courses and look for open courses to enroll in.
+I used serialization in order to maintain persistent ArrayLists of Courses and Students and to preserve the relationships between them.